heart

 The heart is the main electrical centre and the biggest oscillator of the body generating an electrical field of 2 ½ watts of energy - 60 times the output of the brain.

-The heart’s energy field extends a few feet beyond the healthy body and is felt by humans and other animals.
-The heart of the Buddha is said to have radiated for many kilometers.
+The heart’s energy field extends a few feet beyond the healthy body and can be felt by humans and other animals at a distance.
+The heart of the Buddha is said to have radiated for kilometers.

 heart brain